mnagaso/Lasif_on_docker/README.md

 The directory where containing the docker-compose.yml file is mounted as `/workspace` in the docker container.
 Only the creation/modification/suppression on the mounted directory and subdirectries will be reflected in the host environment.

+### rebuild the image
+After adding some lines on Dockerfile, the docker image need to be rebuild by
+`docker-compose up --build -d`

+Sometimes the created files in the docker container may have permission issues while building the image.
+If so, modify those permissions to `sudo chmod -R 777 TARGET_DIR_OR_FILE`.